sagrawalx/sagrawalx.github.io/_posts/2018-07-12-schwa-deletion.md

 Second, there is what might be called *diachronic schwa deletion*.
 This involves comparing modern Hindustani to its ancestral languages and noting that certain schwas that existed in the phonemic representations of words in these ancestral languages have been silenced in modern Hindustani.
 For example, the word /hatʰ/ ("hand") in modern Hindustani descends from a root that contained a final schwa (cf. the root *hasta* in Sanskrit).

 Diachronic phenomena are always difficult to explain, due to an absence of completely accurate phonological data prior to the era of audio recordings.
-That said, it has been suggested that word-final schwas began to be systematically deleted at some point in the transition between the 1600s and today [@misra, section 6.3].
+That said, it has been suggested that word-final schwas began to be systematically deleted at some point in the transition between the 1600s and today {% cite misra --label section --locator 6.3 --file linguistics %}.
 In fact, more seems to be true: not only word-final but morpheme-final schwas seem to have disappeared at some point.

 ## Morphophonemic schwa deletion